-While industries such as e-commerce and music changed rapidly and produced only a few dominant players, we believe fintech will evolve differently—and with long-run implications for investors in financial services, information technology, and equity markets more broadly.
+While industries such as e-commerce and music changed rapidly and produced only a few dominant players, we believe fintech—financial technology—will evolve differently, and with long-run implications for investors in financial services, information technology, and equity markets more broadly.
 Fintech’s greater complexity, regulatory influence, and geographical diversity drive our expectation that more, rather than fewer, leaders will emerge gradually over a longer time horizon.
 We estimate that global companies with a combined market capitalization of $8 trillion in the banking industry specifically and $16 trillion in financial services more generally are operating lines of business poised for disruption over the coming years.¹ In our view, fintech innovation and its potential disruption of the status quo present a vast, multidecade opportunity for investors.

 A focused approach to investing in fintech as a theme

 The areas of the fintech market driving our interest include payments, investment and lending, and financial infrastructure.
-In payments, over 75% of global consumer spending remains cash-based, leaving huge potential for further digitization.¹ Similarly, in investment and lending, roughly two billion adults worldwide don’t yet have access to a bank account, and digital transformation is just beginning to address the markets for capital and insurance.¹ Financial infrastructure offers the longest runway for growth, as most banks’ information technology systems were built in the 1980s and are ripe for improvements and upgrades.
+In payments, over 75% of global consumer spending remains cash based, leaving huge potential for further digitization.¹ Similarly, in investment and lending, roughly two billion adults worldwide don’t yet have access to a bank account, and digital transformation is just beginning to address the markets for capital and insurance.¹ Financial infrastructure offers the longest runway for growth, as most banks’ information technology systems were built in the 1980s and are ripe for improvement and upgrades.
 We’re also observing an inflection point as banks turn from defensive, regulatory-driven spending to offensive investment in growth.

 Investing in fintech calls for expertise in financials and technology

 The complexity and depth of the fintech ecosystem demands a breadth of investor specializations.
 In pursuing fintech as an investment theme, we’ve brought together specialists—many of whom have experience dating from fintech’s inception—from payments, investment and lending, and financial infrastructure—and combined them with the broad research resources of our global financial and global technology teams.
 Together, these investors have thousands of financial and technology company meetings each year, developing proprietary research independent from that of Wall Street firms.
-We believe the key to success amid this disruption is deep collaboration to fully leverage the range of skills, expertise, and access to company managements from multiple research teams.
+We believe the key to success amid this disruption is deep collaboration to fully leverage the range of skills, expertise, and access to company management from multiple research teams.

-In our view, as the fintech industry continues its disruption of traditional financial services business practices, the opportunity set requires both research experience and long-term company relationships cutting across industries, regions, and market capitalizations, including late-stage pre-IPO and other private investments—many of which ultimately become public companies.
+In our view, as the fintech industry continues its disruption of traditional financial services business practices, the opportunity set requires both research experience and long-term company relationships cutting across industries, regions, and market capitalizations, including late-stage pre-IPO (initial public offering) and other private investments—many of which ultimately become public companies.
 Our ability to collaborate with our private market colleagues provides critical insight into the durability of public market fintech companies.